-If you self-publish a book, you need a plan to promote and market your books.
+If you self-publish, you need a plan to promote your book online.

 If you want to succeed at self-publishing, you are on your own.
 Writing a great book is one thing, but selling it is another.

 Amazon, Apple, Kobo and all the other ebook and book retailers are not going to promote your books.

 While they may run promotions from time to time, there is little likelihood that your book will be featured.